 Why does e-liquid turn brown when it comes into contact with UV rays and oxygen?

-Is ‘steeped’ e-liquid safe to use?
+Is ‘over steeped’ e-liquid safe to use?